assansanogo/Opteeq/README.md

 ## 2.1 YOLOv4

-- Pamela add details on what is yolo
+YOLOv4 (You Only Look Once version 4) is a one-stage object detection model that improves on YOLOv3 with several bags of tricks and modules introduced in the literature.

+The original YOLO is a clever Convolution Neural Network (CNN) for doing object detection in real-time.
+Its algorithm applies a single neural network to the full image,  divides the image into regions and predicts bounding boxes and probabilities for each region.

 ### 2.1.1 Data preprocessing

-- Johann add detials
+- Johann add details
 -

 ### 2.1.2 Installation

-If you don't want to use docker you can pass this steps and compile directly darknet (more information [here](https://github.com/AlexeyAB/darknet))
+If you don't want to use docker you can pass this steps and compile Darket directly (more information [here](https://github.com/AlexeyAB/darknet))

 #### 2.1.2.1 Install Nvidia docker

 1. Install [docker](https://docs.docker.com/engine/install/)
    and [docker compose](https://docs.docker.com/compose/install/)
-2. Install nvidia driver (use your package manager and distribution documentation ([debian](https://wiki.debian.org/fr/NvidiaGraphicsDrivers) , [other](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html)...))
+2. Install Nvidia driver (use your package manager and distribution documentation ([debian](https://wiki.debian.org/fr/NvidiaGraphicsDrivers) , [other](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html)...))
 3. Install